How is Zeffy free?

 • The net profit derived from the raffle and how it has been or will be used.

-• A list of the prizes with a retail value of $50 or more with the amount paid for each prize or the retail value for each prize donated, and the names and addresses of the persons (winners) who received the prizes.
+• A list of the prizes with a retail value of $50 or more, the amount paid for each prize or the retail value for each award donated, and the names and addresses of the persons (winners) who received the awards.

 The only 100% free